 Student Services provides an array of resources and services designed to support students in the pursuit of their academic, personal and career goals.
-Student Services' office, located in Enrollment Services, is a comfortable place where students can express their needs and get personalized attention and assistance.
+The Student Services office, located in the Red House on OCAC's campus, is a comfortable place where students can express their needs and get personalized attention and assistance.
 Some of the services provided are:

 - Mental health resources

 - TriMet passses for access to Portland's public transportation system

 - Information on local housing options and OCAC's roommate matching service

 - Information on current jobs opportunities, internships, study away opportunities, and career services for students

 - Calls to enter art exhibitions and other opportunities in the community

 Student Commonwealth is a group of students democratically elected by the student body to empower, facilitate, and advocate for student interests.
 SCW also sponsors events including the annual Halloween party, film screenings, art sales, holiday parties, and several other events, which reflect the evolving interests and needs of OCAC's student body.
 Peer Mentors serve as new students’ first point of contact at OCAC.
 Their role is to welcome new students and help integrate them into the academic and co-curricular community.
 This is accomplished through providing individualized advising, assisting with facilitation of New Student Orientation, and a variety of on-and-off campus activities with first year students.

 At OCAC, anyone can start a Student Club.
 Clubs contribute significantly to the student experience by encouraging students to explore a wide array of interests and activities.
 OCAC provides funds for all official clubs and clubs have the right to pursue social, cultural and other interests on campus, and organize and hold various activities for the benefit of their members.
 For further information about registering your club at OCAC, contact Student Services at firstname.lastname@example.org.